buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 90 meters
 * **Duration**: Instantaneous

 A hail of rock-hard ice pounds to the ground in a 6-meter-radius, 12-meter-high cylinder centered on a point within range.
 Each creature in the cylinder must make a Reflex Saving Throw.
 A creature takes 2d8 bludgeoning damage and 4d6 cold damage on a failed save, or half as much damage on a successful one.
-Hailstones turn the storm's area of effect into difficult terrain until the end of your next turn.
+Hailstones turn the storm' \*\*s area of effect into difficult terrain until the end of your next turn.

 **For each Magic Critical Success** obtained in the Magic Check, the bludgeoning damage increases by 2d8 and the cold damage by 2d6.